Harry Elkins Widener Collection

 Born into a wealthy Philadelphia family whose members collected everything from paintings and tapestries to silver and china, Widener began serious book collecting while an undergraduate at Harvard.
-Starting with first editions of the authors he loved best, especially Charles Dickens, Robert Louis Stevenson, and George, Isaac, and Robert Cruikshank, he soon branched out to include other literary notables like William Makepeace Thackeray, Charlotte Bronte, William Shakespeare, and William Blake as well as extra-illustrated and costume books (inspired by his days as a Hasty Pudding Club member), original drawings, and manuscripts.
+Starting with first editions of the authors and artists he loved best, especially Charles Dickens, Robert Louis Stevenson, and George, Isaac, and Robert Cruikshank, he soon branched out to include other literary notables like William Makepeace Thackeray, Charlotte Bronte, William Shakespeare, and William Blake as well as extra-illustrated and costume books (inspired by his days as a Hasty Pudding Club member), original drawings, and manuscripts.

 By age 25, Widener was ensconced in the book collecting world of his day, belonging to the Grolier Club and the Bibliophile Society, and in close contact with Philadelphia bookseller Dr. A.S.W.
 Rosenbach and New York bookseller Luther Livingston.
 He expressed his philosophy of collecting, in a letter to Livingston in May of 1910: “No matter how important a book or ms may be I only want those which interest me.”

 The collection, given to Harvard by Widener’s mother, Mrs. Eleanor Elkins Widener Rice, also contains a few notable items added by his family, including one of the few surviving copies of the Gutenberg Bible, which was added to the collection in 1944 by Mr. George D. Widener on behalf of his sister, Mrs. Widener Dixon, and himself.

 - E-mail Houghton Library for information about the collections, permissions, and programs.

 - Use of the collection is managed by Houghton Library.
 For information please e-mail the Reference Desk.